prplecake/jrgnsn.net/_posts/2021-03-17-Nerdy-Site-Improvements.md

 ## `update_version.rb`

-This script was written because it seems easiest to work with YAML files using a scripting langauge that isn't bash, and since Jekyll is written in ruby I just decided to use it.
+This script was written because it seems easiest to work with YAML files using a scripting language that isn't bash, and since Jekyll is written in ruby I just decided to use it.

 There's probably some massive improvements that could be made since, if